The 10 Greatest Novelty Bets of All Time

 With all the advancements in science and tech in recent years you have to wonder; when are we going to find proof that Aliens exist?
 What will they look like?
 How will they communicate?
 Will they be friendly or hostile?
 Most importantly, can I bet on their existence?

 The answer to that last question is yes.
-You can bet on it right now at Betway.
+You can bet on it at a range of online bookmakers..

 Bet £10 Get £10